 The school district requires a parent/guardian, older sibling or other responsible party (grade 4 or higher) to be at the bus stop in the afternoon for students 3rd grade and under.
 Due to safety concerns, if there is no responsible party at the bus stop the student will be taken back to the Bus Garage located at 164 Main Street, where they will need to be picked up by 4:00 p.m.
 Only when a student is being returned to the Bus Garage will phone calls be made to the parent/guardian.

-All forms need to be returned to the Transportation Department by August 19, 2019.
+All forms need to be returned to the Transportation Department by August 19, prior to the start of the new school year.
 All requests received after this date will not be able to be honored at the start of school.
 Parents will need to provide alternative transportation until the request can be processed by the Transportation Department.